Policy Regarding the Appointment of Non-Native English-Speaking Teaching Assistants

 1. The Graduate Academy for College Teaching.
 All prospective non-native English-speaking teaching assistants who have passed one of the oral English proficiency tests as described above are required to participate in the Graduate Academy for College Teaching the semester before they teach.
 This training program takes place before every fall and spring semester.

 2. Ongoing Campus Improvement Activities.
 All prospective ITAs who have not passed the screening program are not qualified to teach in the classroom.
-These individuals are required to participate in at least one semester of language improvement activities before they are eligible to retake the EPI.
+These individuals are required to participate in at least one semester of language improvement activities before they are eligible to retake the OEAI.
 The activities can include one or more of the following:

 • Registration in ESL courses which are specifically designed for current and prospective non-native English speaking teaching assistants, e.g., ESL 504, ESL 506, and/or other courses that may be recommended in individual cases by the Department of Linguistics.